gpit-futures/appointments/README.md

 All configuration for the application can be found in... **{root_directory}/src/main/resources/application.properties** Below is a description of each properties function...

+#### application.name
+The display name of this module (Temporary.
+On integration with the buying catalogue this data will be available within the JWT)
 #### server.servlet.contextPath
 The application context following the host/port in the URL.
 In this case it is /appointments
 #### server.port